-Part I, Item 1A.
-Risk Factors is amended to add certain additional risk factors.
-In addition, each of the following items are amended and restated in their entirety in this Report: (i) Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations; (ii) Part II, Item 8.
-Financial Statements and Supplementary Data; and (iii) Part II, Item 9A.
+Each of the following items are amended and restated in their entirety in this Report: (i) Part I, Item 1.
+Financial Statements; (ii) Part I, Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations; and (iii) Part I, Item 4.
 Controls and Procedures.
-Additionally, in accordance with Rule 12b-15 under the Securities Exchange Act of 1934, as amended, the Company is including with Part IV, Item 15 of this Amendment currently dated certifications from our Principal Executive Officer and Principal Financial Officer.
-These certifications are filed or furnished, as applicable, as Exhibits 31.1, 31.2, 32.1 and 32.2.
+Additionally, in accordance with Rule 12b-15 under the Securities Exchange Act of 1934, as amended, the Company is including with this Amendment currently dated certifications from our Principal Executive Officer and Principal Financial Officer.
+These certifications are filed or furnished, as applicable, in Part II, Item 6. as Exhibits 31.1, 31.2, 32.1 and 32.2.

-Except for the foregoing amended and/or restated information required to reflect the effects of the restatement of the financial statements for the Affected Periods, and applicable cross-references within this Report, this Amendment does not amend, update or change any other items or disclosures contained in the Original Filing.
+Except for the foregoing amended and/or restated information required to reflect the effects of the restatement of the financial statements, and applicable cross-references within this Report, this Amendment does not amend, update or change any other items or disclosures contained in the Original Filing.
 This Report continues to describe conditions as of the date of the Original Filing, and the disclosures herein have not been updated to reflect events, results or developments that have occurred after the date of the Original Filing, or to modify or update those disclosures affected by subsequent events, including the closing of the Business Combination.
 Accordingly, forward looking statements included in this Report represent management's views as of the date of the Original Filing and should not be assumed to be accurate as of any date thereafter.
 This Amendment should be read in conjunction with the Original Filing and our filings made with the SEC subsequent to the Original Filing date.